bravepickle/jirassic-park/README.md

 # Troubleshooting
 * use proxy instead of directly going to app container.
 Will save troubles with TLS, configs, CORS etc.
 * if using proxy then .env.app should be configured without TLS and 443 port
+* only one Traefik container can be run in Docker simultaneously.
+Otherwise will appear various errors during run.

 # TODO
 - [ ] use TLS